I’ve always loved the way the LORD led His people so personally, just as He does us…if only we’d follow (Exodus 13:21-22).

 Warren Wiersbe aptly said, “When they walked by sight, Israel complained (14:10–12); but when they believed God and saw His mighty hand at work, they praised Him.
 Redemption should lead to rejoicing (Luke 15:1–24).”

 The chief priests and elders questioned Jesus, and challenged His authority to do these things, to clean house in the Temple – who did He think He was?
 How dare He come in and drive out their money-making machines!
-And to think, they were talking to God!
+He was interrogated.

 Jesus goes on to share two parables that indicted these religious leaders.
 Imagine – tax-collectors and harlots entering the Kingdom of God before them!
 They were under the assumption (and deception) that the vineyard was theirs and they could do with it as they wished.
 They thought they could seize the land and get away with killing God’s prophets and Son, but they couldn’t.
 Just as the Scriptures foresaw – they rejected the most important Stone of all, Jesus Christ (predicted in Psalms 118:22-23), and they would pay for it…forever.